Creating Trauma Sensitive Schools

 Creating a trauma sensitive school requires a long-term commitment from a critical mass of school staff.
 To sustain this commitment and excitement over time, it can be helpful to learn from and share with other schools who are engaged in the same work.

-We invite schools to join our online learning community and gain access to discussion forums where other educators are sharing the ups and downs, successes and challenges of the ongoing effort to become trauma sensitive.
+We invite schools to join our online learning community.
 Members of our learning community have access to the following free resources: